drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

                    #ending timestep of event
-                   'end_t':          99,
+                   'end_t':          100,

 :py:`int`

-default: 99
+default: 100

 reset?
 P

-This indicates the timestep on which the :py:`Landscape`-change event will finish.
-Defaults to 99, but should be set to suit your specific scenario.
+This indicates the timestep __after__ the last timestep of the :py:`Landscape`-change event (because, Pythonically, the time interval stipulated is start-inclusive, stop-exclusive).
+Defaults to 100, but should be set to suit your specific scenario.

 ------------------------------------------------------------------------------